openai/openai-python/README.md

 1. **Download Installer**: Go to the [official Python website](https://www.python.org/downloads/) and download the latest installer like Python 3.11.
 2. **Run Installer**: Run the downloaded file. **NOTICE** !!!
 Check the box for "Add Python to PATH" and click "Install Now."
+    <i>"Add Python to PATH" is a setting that tells your computer to remember where Python is located, so you can use it from anywhere.</i>
 3. **Verify Installation**: Open Command Prompt and type `python --version` to check the installed version.
-4. Any issues just type exit in the terminal and reopen it.
-This should help, then run `python --version` again.
+    <i>Any issues just type exit in the terminal and reopen it.
+This should help, then run `python --version` again.</i>
 5. ```
    python --version
    ```

 ##### For macOS:

-1. **Use Homebrew**: Open Terminal and install Homebrew if you haven't:
+1. **Use Homebrew**: Open Terminal and install [Homebrew](#Homebrew) if you haven't:
    ```
    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
    ```